Daimler Freeline: Export market

-Auckland Transport Board, Auckland, New Zealand was the greatest foreign purchaser of the Freeline, buying 160 of the D650HS model between 1952-58, all being thirty-three feet long, with front and centre doors and luggage boxes below the saloon floor in the wheelbase outboard of the frames.
+Auckland Transport Board, Auckland, New Zealand was the greatest foreign purchaser of the Freeline, buying 160 of the D650HS model between 1952 and 1958, all being thirty-three feet long, with front and centre doors and luggage boxes below the saloon floor in the wheelbase outboard of the frames.
 The first was exported completely built up with a Saunders-Roe body.
 The other 89 of the initial batch were completely knocked down kits, which were assembled in New Zealand.
-The second batch of 70, from 1956-58, were locally bodied.
+The second batch of 70, from 1956 to 1958, were locally bodied.

 Auckland had also ordered smaller batches of AEC Regal IVs, Leyland Royal Tigers and also BUT RETB/1 trolleybuses.
 The Daimlers had weaknesses, prone to overheating, but they were better performers than their diesel rivals and became the backbone of the Auckland fleet until the early 1970s and remained in service until 1983.

 Other export markets for the Freeline included Australia, Belgium, India, Israel, Nigeria, Norway, Portugal, Spain and South Africa.
 The buses for Bombay were the only examples of the five-cylinder G5HS model built.